Critic-Free Deep Reinforcement Learning for Maritime Coverage Path Planning on Irregular Hexagonal Grids: Proposed Method

 \paragraph{Dataset generation.} Training and evaluation use a synthetic dataset of 10{,}000 irregular hexagonal AOI instances ($|\mathcal{V}|\in[28,46]$) with stochastic cell-level obstacle patterns; the generation procedure and morphological families are described in Section~\ref{subsec:dataset}.

-\paragraph{Geometric augmentation.} During training, each batch undergoes stochastic geometric augmentation with probability $p_{aug}=0.9$: random rotations, reflections, and coordinate permutations are applied to the AOI graph.
+\paragraph{Geometric augmentation.} During training, each batch undergoes stochastic geometric augmentation with probability $p_{aug}=0.9$: random rotations and reflections are applied to the AOI graph.
 This exposes the policy to geometric invariances and significantly improves generalization to unseen AOI shapes without increasing the dataset size.

 \paragraph{Temperature annealing.} To balance exploration and exploitation, sampling temperature is linearly annealed from $T_{init}=1.5$ to $T_{final}=1.0$ over the first 10 epochs.
 Higher initial temperature encourages diverse trajectory exploration during early training, while convergence to unit temperature ensures that the final policy is evaluated under standard softmax probabilities.